 - Stay within the limits

 There is a limit to the amount of money you can donate to charity each year.
 Many organizations fall under a blanket that only allows its donors to give 50 percent or less of their adjusted gross income.
 In addition, there may be a limit to how much you can donate if your income is more than a certain amount.
-In 2016, this amount ranged from $311,300 to $155,650, depending on your filing status.
 To see the specific limitations to tax-deductible contributions, see the corresponding section in IRS Publication 526.

 - Claim it on your taxes